kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2023 November 17: Fixed pasting of transparent screenshots into MSPaint and added non-transparent screenshotting.
 - 2023 November 19: Added ability to reload the settings file on the fly, without reloading the mod.
 - 2023 November 20: Made GIF mode hide all entities that belong to the opponent's side (still can't hide the tension lightning though).
 Made continuous screenshot toggle not take a screenshot erroneously twice when toggled on during the game frozen state.
+- 2023 November 20: Added the `drawPushboxCheckSeparately` mode which breaks throw boxes into two parts: pushbox-proximity-checking and origin-point-checking.